Hedonic treadmill: Happiness set point

 The concept of a happiness set point (proposed by Sonja Lyubomirsky) can be applied in clinical psychology to help patients return to their hedonic set point when negative events happen.
-Determining when someone is mentally distant from their happiness set point and what events trigger those changes might be helpful in treating depression.
+Determining when someone is mentally distant from their happiness set point and what events trigger those changes might help treat depression.
 When a change occurs, clinical psychologists work with patients to recover from the depressive spell and return to their hedonic set point more quickly.
 Because acts of kindness often promote long-term well-being, one treatment method is to provide patients with different altruistic activities that can help a person raise his or her hedonic set point.

 Resilience research

 Hedonic adaptation is also relevant to resilience research.
-Resilience is a "class of phenomena characterized by patterns of positive adaptation in the context of significant adversity or risk," meaning that resilience is largely the ability for one to remain at their hedonic setpoint while going through negative experiences.
+Resilience is a "class of phenomena characterized by patterns of positive adaptation in the context of significant adversity or risk," meaning resilience is largely the ability to remain at one's hedonic setpoint while going through negative experiences.
 Psychologists have identified various factors that contribute to a person being resilient, such as positive attachment relationships (see Attachment Theory), positive self-perceptions, self-regulatory skills (see Emotional self-regulation), ties to prosocial organizations (see prosocial behavior), and a positive outlook on life.